Introduction 👋

 The behaviour is very similar to your standard document applications such as MS Word.
 You can select a text style/format and start writing in the selected format or you can also select text and apply the style/format to the existing text.

-allowing you to format text, change font size and color, remove formatting via the button or add conditions.
-Additionally, you can click the search bar to open up even more possibilities, such as:
+This menu also allows you to format text, change font size and color, remove formatting via the button or add conditions.
+You can also add dynamic fields, party placeholders, tables, references and more.

 Hint💡: You can also begin a paragraph or text, type [??] to ask AI to autocomplete it.
-You can then keep the suggestion by hitting the [Tab] key:
+To keep the suggestion, hit the [Tab] key:

 Add dynamic fields